sweattep/ancient_quotes/README.md

 >Woe to the city that is rebellious and defiled, the oppressive city!

+>Say to those who have disbelieved [that] if they cease, what has previously occurred will be forgiven for them.
+But if they return [to hostility] - then the precedent of the former [rebellious] peoples has already taken place.

 >cooperate in righteousness and piety, but do not cooperate in sin and aggression

 >a partner in their wealth and their children and promise them.
 But Satan does not promise them except delusion.